prisma-archive/prep/README.md

     -p, --port [port]    Phantom server port (Default: 45678)
 ```

-A prep config will be used to configure rendering specific details the prep config needs to have the following schema.
+In order to configure the routes which you'd like to pre-render you need to specifiy them in a Javascript config file with the following schema.
+If you don't provide a config file, `prep` will just pre-render the `/` route.

 ```js
 const defaultConfig = {